jasonjho/manager-README/README.md

 **I'm here to help, empower and support you, to set context for what you're working on, and to advocate for you and the team with the rest of the company.**

-*Goal*: I can take off for a month and it really shouldn’t make a difference.

 ## Leadership Style

 I'm a believer in [Servant Leadership](https://en.wikipedia.org/wiki/Servant_leadership).
 I serve you, not the other way around.
 I'm always available to assist.
 Ask me.

 You work for the company, not for me.
 Optimize for the company.
 I'm making mistakes, and I want to improve just like you.
 Hold me accountable.
 Tell me.
 I view our working relationship as an alliance.

-I encourage and expect debate, differences in opinoin, and

 ## My Availability